zd200572/from_23andme_data_use_snp2hla_get_your_hla_genotype/README.md

 Updated 2019.8.30

 Yet another HLA genotyper using hibag https://shiny.zd200572.com/HLA-HIBAG/,  code modified from https://github.com/nicokist/23andmeHLA, compared to the latter， my can predict the full result and Probability.
 The Correct rate is still low for some genotypes.
+It's a R Shiny app, deployed in Tencent cloud.
 Welcome  using!

 ![](https://github.com/zd200572/from_23andme_data_use_snp2hla_get_your_hla_genotype/blob/master/hla-hibag.jpg)
 Updated 2018.8.20